 - Evaluate your sleep pattern.
 If you’re only sleeping 5 or 6 hours a night, figure out why.
 Are you reading or watching television late into the evening?
 Are you out of the house at meetings or activities 4 or 5 nights a week?
 Are you working from sunup until midnight trying to do all the things you need to do?
 If so, why?
 Are you working all of that time, or are time wasters creeping in and sucking up some of your valuable time?
 We all waste some time on dumb stuff (raises hand and nods head!), but if you aren’t sleeping enough you may need to cut out some time wasters.

 - Allow you and your health to be a priority.
 As women, we often act as if our own needs are not important.
 We sometimes let our health, our mental health, our dreams and our interests fall by the wayside in the name of caring for others.
 Obviously, our children’s health and needs are top priority for most women, and rightfully so.
 And, most of us want to take good care of our husbands.
 But, that doesn’t mean we shouldn’t also take care of ourselves.
 And it doesn’t mean that the “wants” (as opposed to true needs) of everyone in the family should always take priority.
-Alison at Experimental Wifery is talking this month about self-care for women and the fact that the needs of the wife and mother are, in fact, legitimate needs.
+Wives and mothers have legitimate needs too.
 And few needs are more legitimate than the need to get adequate sleep!